eurostat/gridtiler/npm/README.md

 The default input format is a CSV file with the following specifications:
 - One row per grid cell.
-- A **x** and **y** column containing the coordinates of the cell bottom left corner position in the grid CRS.
+- A **x** and **y** columns with the coordinates of the cell bottom left corner position in the grid CRS.
-- Other columns containing data of the grid cells, as many as necessary.
+- Other columns with data of the grid cells, as many as necessary.
 - The order of the columns does not matter.
-For example, **y** column could be the last one.
+For example, the **y** column could be the last one.

 Here is an example, for a grid of resolution *10* with two data columns *pop* (numerical) and *type* (text):